How Long Does It Take to Get a Mechanic’s Lien?

 Then deliver the Affidavit of Lien to the clerk, who will file it and give you a copy of the lien once it was recorded.

 The last thing you must do is send copies of the recorded Lien to the property owner and the original contractor – if you are a subcontractor.
 This must be done within 5 days after the county clerk recorded the lien.
+Ensure that all conditions for final payment are met to avoid disputes.

 Texas Easy Lien has made filing a construction or mechanic’s lien easier.
 Once you provide us with the required information, Texas Easy Lien will electronically prepare and file your official lien documents in your specified county.